Assessment and Evaluation

 How do I talk with my child about the assessment process?

 In general, when you talk with us about the assessment process, we will strategize with you ways to talk about the assessment process.
-For example, it might more helpful to avoid using the word “test” or “games,” and instead describe the assessment process as working on various activities that help you make decisions about school and/or get the right type of support.
+For example, depending upon your unique situation, it might be more helpful to avoid using the word “test” or “games,” and instead describe the assessment process as working on various activities that help you make decisions about school and/or get the right type of support.
 In regards to expectations, your child can be prepared to follow sets of instructions.

 How can my child study or prepare for the assessment?